riscv-boom/riscv-boom/docs/sections/branch-prediction/backing-predictor.rst

 to bypass branch predictions to mitigate this issue.
 Currently, this bypass behavior is not supported in BOOM.

-The FTQ is broken up into two parts: the prediction *data* and the branch execution *metadata*.
-The metadata tracks which instructions within the fetch packet where branches, which direction they took, and which branches were mispredicted (this requires random access).
-The prediction data is written once into the BROB upon instruction **Dispatch** and read out (and deallocated) during **Commit**.

 Rename Snapshot State
 ---------------------